Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Vortex Viper Scopes

-The Vortex Viper series is SUPERIOR in quality to the Vortex Diamondback series.
-Viper HD is the spotting scopes and binoculars, and the Viper PST and HS are Vortex rifle scopes.
+Viper HD is the spotting scope and binoculars, and the Viper PST and HS are Vortex rifle scopes.

 The Hunting Shooting Tactical (HST) scopes are ideal for hunting big game and varmints.
-They’re lighter than the PST scopes.
+They’re also lighter than the PST scopes.

-Precision Shooting Tactical scopes, meanwhile, have both FFP (first focal plane) and SFP (second focal plane) variants.
+Precision Shooting Tactical (PST) scopes, meanwhile, have both FFP (first focal plane) and SFP (second focal plane) variants.

 PST scopes come with illumination, so the Viper PST series is ideal for low-light conditions.

-These Vortex scopes come with red dot sights for even better precision.
 Many of these Vortex scopes are built on a 30 mm tube with exposed capped turrets.

 These are some of the scopes.